pgr-dev/review_app_api/restaurants/{id}/POST-restaurants_detail.md

-# GET restaurants detail
+# POST restaurants detail

-Return the detail of specific restaurant.
+Save the the restaurant detail.

 ## Header Parameters